0iui0/0iui0/README.md

 Building embodied intelligence from the ground up — tactile sensing, VLA, and real-world RL.
-Currently: dexterous manipulation with DexHand + GR00T N1.7 + HIL-SERL.
+Currently: dexterous manipulation with DexHand + PI0.5/GR00T N1.7 + HIL-SERL + EXPO-FT.

 <!---
 0iui0/0iui0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.